-The exchange difference is the difference resulting from reporting the same number of units of a foreign currency in the functional currency at different exchange rates.
+Exchange difference is the difference resulting from reporting the same number of units of a foreign currency in the functional currency at different exchange rates.

-The exchange rate is the ratio for exchange of two currencies.
+Exchange rate is the ratio for exchange of two currencies.

-The fair value of an asset is the amount for which an asset could be exchanged, or a liability settled, between a knowledgeable, willing buyer and a knowledgeable, willing seller in an arm's-length transaction
+Fair value is the amount for which an asset could be exchanged, or a liability settled, between a knowledgeable, willing buyer and a knowledgeable, willing seller in an arm's length transaction.

-A finance lease is a lease that transfers substantially all the risks and rewards incident to ownership of an asset.
+A finance lease is a lease that transfers substantially all the risks and rewards incidental to ownership of an asset.
 Title may or may not eventually be transferred.